jolow99/temperature-humidity-sensor/README.md

 3. Control a USB humidifer based on the humidity levels
 4. Turn on/off the sensor and visualise the temperature and humidity levels in a webapp

-**Webapp**
+**Other Links**

-View the live webapp at https://temperature-humidity-sensor.herokuapp.com/
+View the live webapp: https://temperature-humidity-sensor.herokuapp.com/ View the demo video: https://drive.google.com/file/d/1IYdQ4XyEQ9qftm5fOvxsQDK9rHyZxyXI/view?usp=sharing